Strawberry Mango Smoothie

 I never make a smoothie without sneaking in some veggies.
 Whether its spinach, kale and cucumber it’s amazing how many you can cram into a smoothie without actually tasting them.

 Plus, I don’t know about you guys but I love a giant-sized smoothie that fills up a big mason jar.
 The best way to do this without adding more sugar and calories is to add volume with nutrient-dense, high-volume veggies.
-Adding veggies not only gets you a bigger smoothie but its also such as easy way to add essential fibre, vitamins and minerals to your diet.
+Adding veggies not only gets you a bigger smoothie but its also such as easy way to add essential fiber, vitamins and minerals to your diet.

 Here are are my favourite veggies for smoothies: